jordgarvi/real-world-it-ticket-simulation-lab/tickets/03-static-ip-misconfig.md

 ---

 ## Lessons Learned
 - Static IP configuration must include IP, gateway, and DNS
 - Misconfigured gateway or NAT can block connectivity
 - Reverting to DHCP quickly confirms root cause
 - Structured ITIL workflow: log, categorise, investigate, resolve, verify, reflect
 - nmcli, ip route, and resolv.conf are essential troubleshooting tools
+- Future prevention: document static configurations clearly and always test them in a controlled way before applying to production or critical systems

+---

+## Lessons Learned & Reflection

+- Static IP configuration requires **three key elements**: IP, gateway, and DNS.
+Missing one breaks connectivity.
+- A misconfigured gateway or DNS will silently block traffic, so always validate with `ip route` and `cat /etc/resolv.conf`.
+- Reverting to DHCP is not just a quick fix, it’s a powerful diagnostic step that confirms whether the root cause lies in static configs.
+- Wider command use (`nmcli`, `journalctl`, `traceroute`) adds confidence and demonstrates professional troubleshooting depth.
+- To avoid similar issues in the future:
+  - **Document static network configurations** before applying.
+  - **Test changes in a non-critical VM** to verify stability.
+  - **Keep a fallback DHCP profile** so recovery is immediate if a static setup fails.

+> This ticket reminded me how easily small oversights in networking configs can take down connectivity, and how planning, documentation, and testing are the real safeguards against repeat issues.